 How to Configure EFS (Encrypted File System) in Windows 11?

-If you share your computer with multiple users, you should think about protecting your own files.
-The reason is quite straightforward.
-You don’t want your projects or financial data to be accessed by other users with whom you share the computer or accidentally exposed to the public.
+If you share your computer with multiple users, you should consider protecting your own files.
+The reason is quite straightforward: you don’t want your projects or financial data to be accessed by other users with whom you share the computer, or accidentally exposed to the public.

-The second reason is that you don’t want that malware that is executed on another user’s rights to change the integrity of your files.
+The second reason is that you don’t want malware, which executes on another user’s rights, to compromise the integrity of your files.

 One of the ways to do it is by using EFS (Encrypted File System).
-Encrypted File System is part of Windows 11 and it helps you to encrypt your files and folders and protect them from unauthorized access.
+The Encrypted File System is a part of Windows 11, and it helps you encrypt your files and folders, protecting them from unauthorized access.

-This article is about enabling and using Encrypted File System in your Windows 11.
+This article is about enabling and using the Encrypted File System in Windows 11.

-How to Enable the Encrypted File System in Windows 11?
+How can I enable the Encrypted File System in Windows 11?

 1. Open File Explorer and navigate to the folder you want to encrypt.